wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.23.0 =
+* Fixed issue with grouped searchable attributes not generating and caching value ranges when Property Search widget was being saved.
+* Added on-the-fly address revalidation.
+If a property is being viewed, and the address has not been validated, WPP will do it on the spot.
+* Property editing UI does not display a property type dropdown if only one property type is set up on the site.
+* Added "Parent Selection" to "Hidden Attributes" selection, so property parent selection can be hidden if needed.
+* XML Importer RETS support integration and major performance and efficiency improvements.
+(XML Property Importer)
+* Added option to disable property taxonomies.
+(Power Tools with Capability Management)
+* Custom map icon uploading and selection.
+(Super Map)
+* Pagination support and search improvements for the Supermap.
+(Super Map)
+* Fix to Property Search widget not properly caching values when toggling between grouped and non-grouped versions.

 = 1.22.1 =
 * Patch release, fixing single-property display issues when grouping not being enabled after upgrade.